Proving your identity

 Proof of identity for organisations

-If you’re dealing with Roads and Maritime on behalf of an organisation, for example to register a vehicle in a company name, the Director or an authorised delegate must complete the relevant application form, provide their own proof of identity, and:
+If youre dealing with Transport for NSW on behalf of an organisation, for example to register a vehicle in a company name, the Director or an authorised delegate must complete the relevant application form, provide their own proof of identity, and: